shipitjs/shipit-deploy/README.md

 Parameter to pass to `cp` to copy the previous release.
 Non NTFS filesystems support `-r`.
 Default: `-a`

+### skipServerSyncCheck

+Type: `Boolean`

+Skip validation that remote servers are synced.

 ## Variables

 Several variables are attached during the deploy and the rollback process: